Picture of a young woman with her three children.

 CFNIL is committed to a fair and objective proposal review process.

-Volunteer advisors from the community review and recommend grant proposals for approval by the CFNIL Board of Trustees.
+Volunteer community advisors review and recommend grant proposals for approval by the CFNIL Board of Trustees.
 CFNIL Trustees, volunteer advisors, and staff adhere to carefully considered conflict of interest and confidentiality policies throughout the review and approval process.
 Due to the volume of proposals considered, CFNIL cannot routinely meet with grant applicants as a part of the review process.
 CFNIL may meet with any applicant when a review committee has determined that a meeting or a site visit will facilitate the review process.

 Grant award decisions are final.
 CFNIL Trustees, volunteer advisors, and staff are prohibited from discussing the details of committee deliberations with any grant applicant.